everythingajw/py7z/README.md

 ## Installing

-Prerequisites are Python 3.11 or later and 7-Zip.
+Prerequisites are Python and 7-Zip.
+The first version of this project was built with Python 3.12 and used 7-Zip 24.08.

 Just put [py7z](py7z.py) somewhere on PATH.
 That's all.